 Note: Use the MapQuest® or Google Maps® location links on the pages for zoomable maps of these locations.
 To view these sites in Google Earth®, go to the MapQuest® or Google Maps® map then enter the coordinates found there in the Google Earth® "Fly To" block.

-Berchtesgaden and the Obersalzberg -- In the 1920s Adolf Hitler established a mountain retreat for himself on the Obersalzberg, above Berchtesgaden, in the southeast corner of Bavaria.
-Later, the Nazi hierarchy turned the Obersalzberg into a huge complex, with rustic (and not so rustic) homes for themselves, military barracks, tunnel and bunker complexes, and even the famed Kehlsteinhaus, or "Eagles Nest."
+Berchtesgaden and the Obersalzberg -- In the 1920s Adolf Hitler established a mountain home for himself on the Obersalzberg, above Berchtesgaden, in the southeast corner of Bavaria.
+Later, the Nazi hierarchy turned the Obersalzberg into a huge complex, with rustic (and not so rustic) homes for themselves, a palatial home for Hitler called the Berghof, military barracks, tunnel and bunker complexes, and even the famed Kehlsteinhaus, or "Eagle's Nest."

 Berlin --The former Third Reich capital features many examples of Nazi architecture and historical significance.
 Part 2 shows the area of the site of Adolf Hitler's death and burial at his Führerbunker, sites where his body was autopsied and later buried by the Russians, the site of Martin Bormann's death and burial, and Horst Wessel's grave.
 Includes subpages on the 1936 Olympic Games in Berlin and the Olympic Village site, Tempelhof airport, Lichterfelde SS Barracks, proving grounds and rocket test site at Kummersdorf, and the Army Command bunkers at Zossen/Wünsdorf.